Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Experimental Work and Results

-As a prospective study of the feasibility of the proposed ML tasks, we generated a number of visualizations to relate the extracted features with the target elements, from which Fig.~\ref{fig:energy-dt-map} shows an example.
-In the figure, the top graphic displays the temporal variation (horizontal axis, spanning for two hours) of the feature vector energy measured at each sensor (vertical axis, corresponding to $250$ sensors, spanning for $2553\,m$, from $14702$ to $17255$ meters in fiber distance from the interrogator).
-The bottom figure represents, at each time instant, the distance from the sensor range to the closest vessel, with the colorbar stating the color coding, between $0$ and $2\,km$ (higher distances are saturated at the dark blue constant color to resemble lack of detected activity in the fiber).
-From Fig.~\ref{fig:energy-dt-map}, we can clearly see a very good match between the fiber measurements and the presence of vessels as they approach the fiber, cross over it, and progressively move away.
+As a prospective study of the feasibility of the proposed ML tasks, we generated a number of visualizations to relate the extracted features with the target elements, from which Figs.~\ref{fig:energy-dt-map}.d+e show an example.
+Fig.~\ref{fig:energy-dt-map}.d displays the temporal variation (horizontal axis, spanning for two hours) of the feature vector energy measured at each sensor (vertical axis, corresponding to $250$ sensors, spanning for $2553\,m$, from $14702$ to $17255$ meters in fiber distance from the interrogator).
+The feature vector energy is calculated as the sum of the energy components in all the selected frequency bands, and getting its value in db.
+Fig.~\ref{fig:energy-dt-map}.e is time synchronized with Fig.~\ref{fig:energy-dt-map}.d and represents, at each time instant, the distance from the sensor range to the closest vessel, between $0$ and $2\,km$ (higher distances are saturated at the dark blue constant color to resemble lack of detected activity in the fiber).
+From Figs.~\ref{fig:energy-dt-map}.d+e, we can clearly see a very good match between the fiber measurements and the presence of vessels as they approach the fiber, cross over it, and progressively move away.
 We can also see different magnitudes of the vessel effect on the fiber (with longer or shorter spatial and temporal impacts), and with a clear relationship with the vessel presence in all the cases.
 Visible fiber response is detected along the full displayed fiber distance range, and up to roughly 10 minutes before and after the vessel crossing instant, which at an average speed of $10.2\,knots$ implies a distance above $3\,km$.